mscdex/node-imap/README.md

 Description
 ===========

-node-imap is an IMAP module for [node.js](http://nodejs.org/) that provides an asynchronous interface for communicating with an IMAP mail server.
+node-imap is an IMAP client module for [node.js](http://nodejs.org/).

 This module does not perform any magic such as auto-decoding of messages/attachments or parsing of email addresses (node-imap leaves all mail header values as-is).
 If you are in need of this kind of extra functionality, check out andris9's [mimelib](https://github.com/andris9/mimelib) module.
-Also check out his [mailparser](http://github.com/andris9/mailparser) module, which comes in handy after you fetch() a raw email message with this module.
+Also check out his [mailparser](http://github.com/andris9/mailparser) module, which comes in handy after you fetch() a raw email message with this module and wish to parse it manually.

 Requirements